ocaml/ocaml.org/data/tutorials/language/0it_05_imperative.md

 The type `'a ref` is a record with a single field `contents`, which is marked with the `mutable` keyword.

-Since references are single field records, we can define functions `create`, `assign` and `deref` using the mutable record field update syntax:
+Since references are single field records, we can define functions `create`, `assign`, and `deref` using the mutable record field update syntax:
 ```ocaml
 # let create v = { contents = v };;
 val create : 'a -> 'a ref = <fun>